HadrienG2/code-that-counts/src/simd-narrowing.md

 ```

 ...and if we test this implementation, we see that each halving of the counter
-width doubles our throughput, until we reach u8 integers and there we only
+width doubles our throughput until we reach u8 integers.
+There we only
 improve over u16 integers by a factor of 1.7 because we merge every 255
 increments and the merging overhead starts to become noticeable.